 Toliver hopes her profits problem is addressed in negotiations for a brand new collective bargaining settlement which might be underway between the WNBA and the players’ union.
 But the closing season, she determined to forfeit fair pay to leap-start the education profession she has dreamed of for years.
-As an end result, her existence now’s heading domestic to observe film in her free time after exercise — one foot firmly planted inside the WNBA, the alternative in the NBA.
+As a result, her existence now’s heading domestic to observe film in her free time after exercise — one foot firmly planted inside the WNBA, the alternative in the NBA.

-“One of my friends referred to as me a Renaissance girl,” Toliver said with a smirk.
+“One of my friends referred to me as a Renaissance girl,” Toliver said with a smirk.
 “It didn’t hit me till coaches or different people began developing to me saying, ‘It’s superb that my daughter receives to look you do this.’
 There are young ladies out there that didn’t suppose coaching guys’ basketball turned into even an alternative.
-And it’s far,, and I’m part of the purpose why.”
+And it’s far, and I’m part of the purpose why.”